csicks/Data-Structure/README.md

 # DataStructure
-implemention of some simple data structures
+Implemention of some simple data structures.

+Including: Liner, Circle liner, Queue, Stack and Polynomial

+Some algorithms about these data structure may be included, either.

+Most of the comments are in Chinese.